about keble

 ➤Biodiversity study of rewilded sections of College

-➤A dedicated staff member focussed on sustainability – Jillian (Jilly) Mowbray, joint Colleges Sustainability Officer scheme.
+➤A dedicated staff member focused on sustainability – Jillian (Jilly) Mowbray, joint Colleges Sustainability Officer scheme.

 ➤Appointment of Dr Benjamin Franta and Dr Robert House to build sustainability expertise in College.